cocos/cocos-docs/en/editor/publish/build-options.md

 ### Start Scene

 It is necessary to set the first scene to enter after opening the game.
-One way is to search for the desired scene in the list of **scenes participating in the build**, move the mouse to the desired scene bar, and then click the button that appears on the right to set it as the initial scene.
+One way is to search for the desired scene in the list of **Included Scenes**, move the mouse to the desired scene bar, and then click the button that appears on the right to set it as the initial scene.

 ![start scene](./build-options/set-start-scene.png)